rah-0/parsort/doc/STRUCTS.md

 This is already a major improvement.

-So the next comparison will be relative to this, Parallel Stable Pairwise Merge Sort:
+So the next comparison will be relative to this, Parallel Pairwise Merge Sort:

 ```
 StructAsc(people, func(a, b person) bool {